jipp/sonoffTH/README.md

 * manual switch status by pressing bottom
 * OTA update from webserver during startup
 * OTA update triggered from IDE
-* reset settings when buttom pressed for 3 sec
+* reset settings when button pressed for 3 sec
 * connect sensor to jack for measurements
 * publish switch status, temperature, humidity and vcc
 * username/password for mqtt broker optional